reeddunkle/Codjo/Talking_Points/Optimizing_Part1.md

 [Wikipedia](https://en.wikipedia.org/wiki/Big_O_notation):
 > In computer science, big O notation is used to classify algorithms by how they respond to changes in input size, such as how the processing time of an algorithm changes as the problem size becomes extremely large.

-When we talk about an algorithm's complexity, we want to describe at what rate the algorithm grows when we change the input size.
-The goal of optimizing is to reduce that response and improve its performance.
+When we talk about an algorithm's complexity, we want to describe at what rate the time to complete the algorithm increases when we change the size of the inputs.
+The goal of optimizing is to reduce that response and improve performance.

 The notation looks like this: `O(N)`, `O(1)`.
 (That's only two examples.)